California State Fair: Ride Operations

-Rides and Games are operated by Butler Amusements.
-The state fair involved RCS Amusement prior Butler Amusements' first year of providing the rides and games operator at the state fair in 2009.
+Rides and Games have been operated by Butler Amusements since 2009.
+Previously, the state fair contracted with Ray Cammack Shows (RCSFUN) for rides and games operations, but RCS had a scheduling conflict for operations at major county fairs in southern California.
 There are at least 50 carnival rides with each major operation being inspected at least once a year by the Occupational Safety and Health Administration.